-Prior to adoption of the Fifth Power plan, the real capital cost of new resources had declined for many years, driven by technology improvements, a buyer's market and a strong dollar.
-The Fifth Power Plan included cost de-escalators based on historical cost reductions for most generating resources.
-However, beginning in 2004, power plant construction costs began to rise in real dollar terms.
-The Council, in its Biennial Monitoring Report, identified a capital cost increase of 20 to 30 percent over the Fifth Power Plan base year costs for wind power.
-This increase was attributed to a weakening dollar, escalation in the price of commodities such as copper, steel and cement used in power plant construction and a shortage in skilled labor and specialized equipment used for construction of wind plants.
-The Council concluded that the observed cost increase was likely a cyclic phenomenon and that costs would likely revert to trends identified in the Fifth Plan unless the adoption of state resource portfolio standards continued to drive a seller's market in wind power.
-At the time, fossil generation appeared to be only moderately affected by construction cost escalation.
+The real (constant dollar) capital costs of most new generating resource technologies had declined on average for many years prior to 2004.
+These declines were driven by factors including technology improvements, production economies, buyer's markets, and a strong dollar.
+Anticipating continuation of this declines, the Council, in its Fifth Power Plan for most generating resources forecast continued real cost reductions based on historical rates of real cost de-escalation.

+Beginning in 2004, power plant construction costs began to rise in real dollar terms.
+This increase was first evident in the cost of wind power development.
+In its 2006 Biennial Monitoring Report of the Fifth Power Plan, the Council identified a capital cost increase of 20 to 30 percent over the Fifth Power Plan base year costs for wind power.
+This increase was attributed to a weakening dollar, escalation in the price of commodities such as copper, steel, and cement used in power plant construction, and a shortage in skilled labor and specialized equipment for construction of wind plants resulting from strong demand.
+The Council concluded that the observed cost increases were likely cyclic and costs would revert to trends identified in the Fifth Power Plan unless the adoption of state resource portfolio standards continued to drive a strong seller's market in wind power.
+At the time, fossil fuel generation technologies appeared to be only moderately affected by escalating construction costs.

-Power plant construction costs have continued to rise and now are evident for all forms of power generation.
-Pending completion of the comprehensive resource assessment for development of the Sixth Power Plan, this forecast will use the resource cost assessment of the Biennial Monitoring Report.
-In addition, with the exception of solar photovoltaics, the cost de-escalators have been set to zero given the current uncertainty regarding future price trends.
+The base case of this forecast uses the resource capital costs of the biennial monitoring report.
+With the exception of solar photovoltaics, no real reduction in cost is assumed given the uncertainty regarding future price trends.
 The base year (2006) resource construction costs used in this forecast are shown in Table 2 compared to the equivalent costs of the Fifth Power Plan.